DimonSmart/StronglyTypedDictionary/README.md

 For example:

 ```
-MyProject.CustomizedDictionary.ErrorNumberToMessageMapping<int errorCode(ErrorCodes), string message(Messages)>
+MyProject.StronglyTypedDictionary.ErrorNumberToMessageMapping<int errorCode(ErrorCodes), string message(Messages)>
 ```

-This definition will be parsed by the CustomizedDictionary code generator to create a strongly typed dictionary class tailored to your specifications.
+This definition will be parsed by the StronglyTypedDictionary code generator to create a strongly typed dictionary class tailored to your specifications.

 ### Usage